 It is a relatively modest power producer putting out 17 watts per channel.
 Still, this is plenty for most users.
 It features a sensitive FM tuning section along with an FM muting switch.
 Inside is all solid state and the circuitry incorporates FET transistors.

 Overall the Pioneer SX-525 is a great little receiver if you just want to fill a small to medium sized room or garage with music.
-It has the basic features you'll need and sufficient power output to run most speakers.
+It has the basic features you’ll need and sufficient power output to run most speakers.
 While not highly sought after by collectors they are desired by users wanting to try a vintage audio sound without breaking their budget.
-Prices for the Pioneer SX-525 run from around $50 to $175 for a really nice fully functioning unit.